-See §1(j) of section headed "COMPLIANCE WITH STS REQUIREMENTS", where it is represented that:
+See §(1)(j) of section headed "COMPLIANCE WITH STS REQUIREMENTS", where it is represented that:

-<<(j) for the purpose of compliance with article 20(11) of the Securitisation Regulation, the Portfolio has been selected on the Valuation Date and transferred to the Issuer on the Transfer Date.
-Under the Warranty and Indemnity Agreement each Originator has represented and warranted that, as at the Transfer Date, the Portfolio does not include Receivables qualified as exposure in default within the meaning of article 178, paragraph 1, of Regulation (EU) No. 575/2013 or as exposures to a credit-impaired debtor or guarantor, who, to the best of each Originator's knowledge: (i) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the Signing Date, except if: (A) a restructured underlying exposure has not presented new arrears since the date of the restructuring, which must have taken place at least one year prior to the Signing Date; and (B) the information provided by the Originator in accordance with points (a) and (e)(i) of the first subparagraph of article 7(1), of the Securitisation Regulation explicitly sets out the proportion of restructured underlying exposures, the time and details of the restructuring as well as their performance since the date of the restructuring; or (ii) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history available to the relevant Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above); or (iii) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than the ones of comparable exposures held by the Originator which have not been assigned under the Transaction (for further details, see the sections headed "The Portfolio"):>>>.</
+<<(j) for the purpose of compliance with article 20(11) of the EU Securitisation Regulation, the Portfolio has been selected on the Valuation Date and transferred to the Issuer on the Transfer Date.
+Under the Warranty and Indemnity Agreement each Originator has represented and warranted that, as at the Valuation Date and as at the Transfer Date, the Portfolio does not include Receivables qualified as exposure in default within the meaning of article 178, paragraph 1, of Regulation (EU) No. 575/2013.
+In addition, under the Warranty and Indemnity Agreement each Originator has represented and warranted that, to the best of each Originator's knowledge, neither the Debtors nor the relevant guarantors: (i) has been declared insolvent or had a court grant his creditors a final nonappealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the signing date of the Warranty and Indemnity Agreement (for further details, see the sections headed "The Portfolio");>>.